 Notify the Sheriff’s Department when you will be away from your home for extended periods of time.
 Our deputies will come by to help keep it safe and secure.

-A crime prevention officer will walk with you through and around your home or business and provide you with an assessment of any security weaknesses and recommend steps to correct the problems noted.
+A Community Action Team Deputy will walk with you through and around your home or business and provide you with an assessment of any security weaknesses and recommend steps to correct the problems noted.
 There is no charge for this service.